Federal Anti-Kickback Statute – 42 U.S.C. § 1320a-7b

 Under federal law, there are significant criminal penalties for anyone who knowingly and willfully solicits, requests, or receives remuneration (payment).
 It's often called a kickback, or bribe, in exchange for referring someone for treatment compensated by a federal health care program.

 18 U.S.C. § 287, False Claims Act), makes it a crime to submit false, fictitious, or fraudulent claims.
+The Stark law prohibits healthcare providers from referring Medicare patients for specific health services to a business in which the physician has a financial interest.

 Under 42 U.S.C. § 1320a-7b(b), any person is guilty of a felony offense if they either receive, or pay a bribe or kickback for referring people for treatment under a federal health care benefits program.
 It's also a crime to purchase, lease, order, recommend, or arrange for the purchase of any good or service compensable by a federal healthcare program.